JuanGongora/JuanGongora.github.io/_posts/2016-07-17-diving_deeper_into_rubys_class_pool.markdown

 You should start to see now that *instance variables* are what's keeping track of the states of objects.
 Like in my `example` variable; the object identified as `example` is the string called `"bulldog"`.
 This object state is what's recorded in the *instance variable* named `@dog`.
 This property of *instance variables,* and their survival across method calls are what makes them so resilient in containing object states throughout a program.

-An important thing to recognize however is that *Instance variables* are only accessible from *instance methods*, but those *instance methods* can be declared anywhere within the program.
+An important thing to recognize however is that *Instance variables* are only accessible from *instance methods* when coming from a local scope, but those *instance methods* can be declared anywhere within the program.

 So when you create methods that are stored inside of a class, they are completely capable of being shared with any and all *instantiated* objects of the class.
 That's what an *instance method* is, and its quite a powerful design.
 So let's make an extra *instance method* inside of our class `Sheriff` to get a better feel for it: